BeerMath/DotNetLegacy/Documentation/Readme.txt

-This is the README for BeerMath.net
+This is the README for BeerMath.net 0.2.

-File created 2010-03-15 (part of version 0.2)

-See GettingStarted.txt for information on how to use BeerMath.net in your .Net project.
+See [GettingStarted] for information on how to use BeerMath.net in your .Net project.